 Don’t spend too much time in one area

 The reason you still can’t find your keys is probably because they are not there.
-Try other places, or other methods, don’t spend too much time on one specific area.
+Try other places, or other methods – don’t spend too much time on one specific area.

-However, if you fail to locate your key after turning your pockets inside out for the hundredth time, you should probably give your pants a rest.
+However, if you fail to find your key after turning your pockets inside out for the hundredth time, you should probably give up on that idea.
 This leads me to my next tip…

-Check the not so obvious places
+Check the not so obvious places.

 Check the hamper, the washer, the dryer, or the clothesline.
 In short, find whatever it is that you were wearing the previous day or doing before going to bed, and start probing!

 Call a friend

-In addition, as you probably already know, it is easier to find something when you have an entire search party looking for it.
+It’s also much easier to find something when you have an entire search party looking for it.
 If you lose your key at the grocery store with your roommate or friend, have them look at the meat section while you search the produce section.
 The search will be more efficient and faster.

 Losing your car keys outdoors or on a night out, can be more challenging to find.